fkyeeb/H2O/README.md

 **The detailed tutorial of each subcommand of `h2o` is [here](tutorials/tutorial.md).** The content below provides some example workflows for different user scenarios.

 > [!TIP]
 > `h2o` orthology inference requires homolog trees to have **monophyletic outgroup(s)** to be processed.
+A grade is fine but they cannot be polyphyletic.
 It will skip the tree and print out error messages if a homolog tree does not have monophyletic outgroup(s).
 Consider cleaning your dataset if most of your outgroups are not monophyletic.

 ## Example workflows